awaisahmed2003/highway_env_agent_project/README.md

 # Autonomous Driving using Reinforcement Learning (highway-env)

+**Awais Ahmed – 2281583**
+**Adam El Kaissi – 2101431**

+---

+## 🔹 Project Overview

-This project focuses on training an autonomous vehicle to navigate dense highway traffic using Reinforcement Learning (RL).
-The agent is trained to maximize driving speed while avoiding collisions in a dynamic and stochastic environment.
+This project focuses on training an autonomous vehicle to navigate a dense highway traffic environment using Reinforcement Learning (RL).
+The agent must balance high-speed driving with collision avoidance, making this a multi-objective optimization problem in a dynamic and stochastic environment.

 The simulation environment is built using the highway-env library, which provides realistic traffic dynamics and standardized benchmarks for autonomous driving research.

 ---

-## 🔹 Project Objective
+## 🔹 Objective

 Train an agent that drives as fast as possible without crashing.

-This objective consists of two competing goals:
+This translates into two competing goals:

-- Maximize speed and lane efficiency
+- Maximize Speed & Lane Efficiency
-- Minimize collisions and unsafe maneuvers
+- Minimize Collisions & Unsafe Maneuvers

-The agent must learn a policy that balances performance and safety under heavy traffic conditions.
+The agent must learn an optimal driving policy that balances performance and safety under heavy traffic conditions.

 ---